PHOSPHATIDYLINOSITOL AND RELATED LIPIDS

 The phosphatidylinositol monophosphates are present in cells at low levels only, although their levels do not appear to fluctuate greatly.
 Phosphatidylinositol 3-phosphate has been implicated in membrane trafficking through its interactions with specific proteins in endosomes.
 Indeed, it is a major determinant of the identity of the membrane of early endosomes, and it participates in most aspects of endosomal function, i.e. the controlled internal degradation and turnover of cellular constituents (autophagy).
 A further function is in the regulation of the final stage of cell division (cytokinesis), and the lipid is known to accumulate where cells divide.
 It may also have a role as a second messenger with an involvement in a number of physiological and pathological processes.

 Phosphatidylinositol 4-phosphate is the precursor for the 4,5-bisphosphate, but it binds to a protein on the cytoskeleton of the cell and has its own characteristic functions.
 In particular, it is essential for the structure and function of the Golgi complex, where it is required for the recruitment of specific proteins.
 Some of these participate in vesicle formation, while others like the oxysterol binding protein are involved in lipid transfer.
 While the biological properties of phosphatidylinositol 5-phosphate have taken longer to unravel, because of the difficulties of separation of this isomer, it is now apparent that it is involved in osmoregulation both in plants and animals.
 It may also have signalling functions.
-Phosphatidylinositol-5 phosphate is the least studied phosphatidylinositol monophosphate, but it is involved in signalling at the nucleus and cytoplasm, modulating cellular responses to various stresses, hormones and growth factors.
+Phosphatidylinositol-5 phosphate is the least abundant phosphatidylinositol monophosphate, but it is involved in signalling at the nucleus and cytoplasm, modulating cellular responses to various stresses, hormones and growth factors.

 Phosphatidylinositol 4,5-bisphosphate is intimately involved in the development of the actin cytoskeleton and its attachment to the plasma membrane, thereby controlling cell shape, motility, and many other processes.
 In the cell nucleus, this lipid is believed to be involved in maintaining chromatin, the complex combination of DNA, RNA, and protein that makes up chromosomes in a transcriptionally active conformation, as well as being a precursor for further signalling molecules.
 It is also an essential cofactor for phospholipase D and so affects the cellular production of phosphatidic acid with its specific signalling functions.
 By binding specifically to ceramide kinase, the enzyme responsible for the synthesis of ceramide-1-phosphate, it has an influence on sphingolipid metabolism.
 Like ceramide-1-phosphate, it binds to and activates the Ca2+-dependent phospholipase A2, which generates the arachidonate for eicosanoid production.

 Phosphatidylinositol 3,5-bisphosphate is present at low levels only in cells, but it is important in membrane and protein trafficking, especially in the late endosomes in eukaryotes and in yeast vacuoles.
 It is also involved in the mediation of signalling in response to stress and hormonal cues and in the control of ion transport in membranes.
 Genetic studies confirm that it is essential for healthy embryonic development.
 Phosphatidylinositol 3,4-bisphosphate has a role in cell growth and survival; it is known to bind to a specific protein kinase.

 Phosphatidylinositol 3,4,5-trisphosphate has been implicated in a variety of cellular functions, such as growth, cell survival, and differentiation.
 In particular, it is an important component of a signalling pathway in the cell nucleus.
 It has opposing effects to phosphatidylinositol 3-phosphate in autophagy.
 During feeding, various physiological responses lead to the secretion of insulin.
 This stimulates the phosphorylation of phosphatidylinositol 4,5-bisphosphate to phosphatidylinositol 3,4,5-trisphosphate and triggers a signalling cascade that leads to the suppression of autophagy.

 The human immune system utilizes neutrophils, which are highly mobile cells, to eliminate pathogens from infected tissue.
 The first step is to track and then pursue molecular signals, such as cytokines, emitted by pathogens.
 It has been established that two phospholipids operate in sequence to point the neutrophils in the correct direction.
 The first of these is phosphatidylinositol 3,4,5-trisphosphate, which binds to a specific protein DOCK2 and enables it to translocate to the plasma membrane.
 Then phosphatidic acid, generated by the action of phospholipase D on phosphatidylcholine, takes over and directs the DOCK2 to the leading edge of the plasma membrane.
 This causes polymerization of actin within the cell and in effect reshapes the neutrophil and points it in the direction from which the pathogens signals are coming.